graphql/graphql-over-http/working-group/test-suite.md

 # Test Suite

-These are the description of the test that we intend to build.
+These are the descriptions of the test that we intend to build.
 This document is a scaffold until we have the tests implemented.
-At that point, the code itself will become the documentation.
+At that point, the code itself will become the documentation and this document will be removed.

 ## Requests

-Server expense serialization format to be declared in the content-type of the request.
+Server expects serialization format to be declared in the content-type of the request.

 Server should validate the content-type based in the request to ensure it's a content type (serialization format) that it supports
 * Return `415 Unsupported Media Type` otherwise

 A GET method should be successful